Etching glass is an easy and fun way to start out working with glass.

 Unfortunately, you can’t make everything from scratch.
 And when it comes to glass etching creams it is much safer, faster and easier to just buy it.

-We recommend the Armour Etch if you want to give glass etching a try at home.
+We recommend the Armour Etch if you want add a glass etchant to your glassworking kit.
 It is safe and won’t break the bank either.

 The instruction tells you to apply the cream for 5 minutes before washing it off.
 But if you feel that it isn’t strong enough, you can experiment with longer exposure times.